Scene boundaries - more:

-Straight cut Fade in Fade out Cross-fade 'Archers' fade - fade out to silence (2 seconds) and fade in the new scene Music bridge and music FX SFX (sound effect) bridge Atmos bridge Non-realist and 'art' pieces - other techniques The cut and the fade offer different rhythms to the overall play - potentially:
+STRAIGHT CUT FADE INTO FADE OUT CROSSFADE 'ARCHERS' FADE - fade out to silence (2 seconds or less) and fade in the new scene Music bridge and music FX FX (sound effect) bridge ATMOS BRIDGE MONTAGE Non-realist and 'art' pieces - other techniques CUT and FADE offer different rhythms to the overall play.

 Realism

-You will go for what we could call 'invisible' post-production editing, so that the production does not call attention to itself.
+This is what is called 'invisible' post-production editing.
+The production does not call attention to itself.
 You go for continuity editing.Non-realism

-If you are working in non-realism - and not offering a 'mirror' on the Lifeworld - you may wish to have the play draw attention to itself.You may wish the play to comment on the production.
+You are not offering a 'mirror' on the Lifeworld.
+You may wish to have the play draw attention to itself.You may wish the play to comment on the production.

-You may want a rhythm that is jerky, disjoined.
+You may want a rhythm that is jerky, disjointed.

 Music in the story space - in the same acoustic as the scene.
 The theoretical term is 'diegetic' music.